DDB: Diffusion Driven Balancing to Address Spurious Correlations: Experiments

 \section{Experiments}

-We evaluate our approach, on the standard vision benchmarks designed to assess spurious correlations and distribution shifts, comparing its performance against relevant baselines.
+We evaluate our approach, Diffusion-Driven Balancing (DDB), on the standard vision benchmarks designed to assess spurious correlations and distribution shifts, comparing its performance against relevant baselines.
 Additionally, we conduct an ablation study to examine the impact of the pruning process and hyper-parameter selection.